docelic/amber-introduction/README.md

 # Advanced Topics<a name="advanced_topics"></a>

-What follows is a collection of topics or notes which may or may not be of interest to you.
+What follows is a collection of advanced topics which can be read or skipped on an individual basis.

 ## Shards<a name="shards"></a>